 - Brushing your teeth is another option.

 - At the 20 hour mark.
 You can have a warm glass of lemon water or bone broth.
-Adding a teaspoon of turmeric, ginger and cinnamon (in total) is also very cleansing.
+Adding a teaspoon of ginger turmeric and cinnamon (in total) is also very cleansing.
 This is so called “dinner.”

 To be honest, the first 24-hours are the only difficult part of an extended fast.
 This is due to your body still being geared towards burning its own glycogen supply.
 After this gets depleted, you enter into a deeper state of ketosis and gain access to your abundant fuel stores.